 Please email firstname.lastname@example.org if you have any queries about our Open Events.

-Would you like to find out more about nuclear fusion, and the research that goes on at Culham to bring the Sun to Earth?
+Would you like to find out more about fusion energy, and the research that goes on at Culham to bring the Sun to Earth?
 Well now you can do it from wherever you are with our online talks.

-We are hosting weekly webinars, every Wednesday at 1.30pm, via Zoom.
+We are hosting webinars on Wednesdays at 1.30pm UK time, via Zoom.
 Previous webinar topics have included ‘The Path to Fusion Energy’, the career journey of a fusion engineer, and ‘The History of Fusion Research and Culham’.